advancedcsg-open/action-ccq/README.md

 * Your code is built with Maven: run 'org.sonarsource.scanner.maven:sonar' during the build
 * Your code is built with Gradle: use the SonarQube plugin for Gradle during the build
-* You want to analyze a .NET solution: use the [SonarCloud Azure DevOps Extension](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud) to analyze your code on SonarCloud with Azure Pipelines
+* You want to analyze a .NET solution
-* You want to analyze C/C++ code: rely on our [Travis-CI extension](https://docs.travis-ci.com/user/sonarcloud/) and look at [our sample C/C++ project](https://github.com/SonarSource/sq-com_example_c-sqscanner-travis)